-- 1. To remove the fuel filter, loosen the hex nut that attaches it to the burner, and slide the nut down on the tube.
-Slide tube down into the tank so that tube will clear the male connector on the bottom of the burner head. - 2.
-Withdraw the filter element out of the tube, and rinse it several times in clean fuel. - 3.
+- 1. To remove the fuel filter, loosen the hex nut attaching the filter tube to the burner head, then loosen the air tube and spark plug lead. - 2.
+Remove the screws attaching the combustion chamber to the lower shell.
+Lift the combustion chamber only enough to pull filter element and tube from the fuel tank.
+Withdraw the filter element out of the tube.
+Rinse it several times in clean fuel. - 3.
 Blow the element dry, with a gentle stream of compressed air, through the large end.
 Use care to prevent damaging the filter element with air pressure. - 4.
 If the filter element is damaged or lost, it must be replaced with a new element.
 NEVER operate the heater without the element in place.
 Failure to use the filter element may result in clogging and permanent damage to the nozzle. - 5.
-To install the filter element, slip element into its tube so that it is seated properly in the flared seat.
-Check to see that the filter element will seat against the male connector installed in the burner.
-Position the filter tube carefully so that the hex nut will line up with the threads of the fitting.
-Tighten the nut securely.
+Insert the fuel filter element into the tube making sure that it seats properly in the tube.
+Install the flared nut onto the tube.
+Lift up on the combustion chamber and insert the filter element and tube into the fuel tank.
+Attach the combustion chamber to the lower shell, then position the filter tube carefully to seat on the male connector and thread the flare nut to secure the filter and tube.
+Reconnect air line and spark plug lead.